hovancik/stretchly/README.md

 In the preferences file, set `endBreakShortcut` to your preferred value.
 For available values for key and modifier check [Electron's documentation](https://www.electronjs.org/docs/api/accelerator) as we do not validate your value.

 #### Appearance [![GitHub All Releases](https://img.shields.io/badge/Contributor_Prefereces-✔-success)](#contributor-preferences)
-In the preferences file, change `themeSource: 'system'` to either `light` or `dark` to always use specified theme.
+In the preferences file, change `themeSource: 'system'` to either `'light'` or `'dark'` to always use specified theme.

 #### Welcome window [![GitHub All Releases](https://img.shields.io/badge/Contributor_Prefereces-✔-success)](#contributor-preferences)
 To show Welcome window again on next start, change `"isFirstRun"` to `true`.